yunguoran/eldenRing/README.md

 # eldenRing
-All script of Elden Ring
+All script of Elden Ring.